-The Audit Committee, which operates under a charter approved by our board of directors and available through our web site at www.streamlinehealth.net/investors, oversees our financial reporting process on behalf of the board of directors.
+The Audit Committee, which operates under a charter approved by our board of directors and available through our web site at www.streamlinehealth.net/investor-relations, oversees our financial reporting process on behalf of the board of directors.
 Our management has the primary responsibility for the consolidated financial statements and the reporting process, including the systems of internal control over financial reporting.
 In fulfilling its oversight responsibilities, the Audit Committee reviewed with management the audited consolidated financial statements that are included in our Annual Report on Form 10-K, which review included a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the consolidated financial statements.

 The Audit Committee is comprised of three independent non-employee directors and held six meetings during fiscal year 2013.
 The Audit Committee also met independently or as part of the whole board of directors to review with management each of our quarterly and annual consolidated financial statements filed on Form 10-Q or Form 10-K, prior to the filing of those reports with the SEC.
-The Audit Committee reviewed with KPMG, our independent registered public accounting firm for fiscal year 2013, who are responsible for expressing an opinion on the conformity of those audited consolidated financial statements with standards of the Public Company Accounting Oversight Board ("PCAOB"), their judgments as to the quality, not just the acceptability, of our accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
+The Audit Committee reviewed with KPMG LLP ("KPMG"), our independent registered public accounting firm for fiscal year 2013, who are responsible for expressing an opinion on the conformity of those audited consolidated financial statements with standards of the Public Company Accounting Oversight Board ("PCAOB"), their judgments as to the quality, not just the acceptability, of our accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
 In particular, the Audit Committee has discussed with KPMG those matters required to be discussed by Auditing Standard No. 16, "Communication with Audit Committees."
-KPMG also provided to the Audit Committee the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent registered accountant's communications with the audit committee concerning independence, and the Audit Committee discussed the independent registered public accounting firms' independence with the auditors themselves.
+KPMG also provided to the Audit Committee the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent registered accounting firms' independence with the auditors themselves.